 |

-This web page is really applicable to older persons... those either considering retirement or those older persons forced to consider living here because of job circumstances like layoffs or drastic changes in income.
+I pride myself that this web site is accurate and unbiased.
+Folks validate my direct approach.
+However, some 8 years ago, I started receiving emails or calls from people asking me if I would be available to spend a day or two exclusively with them and give them their own custom Costa Rica teaching tour.
+I began doing this on a very limited basis about 8 years ago, but now the inquiries have begun to arrive almost daily, and it is clear that people want to get the REAL story on Costa Rica.
+Moving here can be expensive not only in terms of money but also "emotional capital" and time spent.
+Failure makes a bad situation even worse.
+People often prefer the face-to face approach in learning about Costa Rica.
+I am not going to speak about the cost of living here as that is covered in the section on cost of living in Costa Rica.
+This web page is generally applicable to older persons... those either considering retirement or those persons forced to consider living here because of job circumstances like layoffs or drastic changes in income.
 The second group will need a fairly large amount of money as they can only apply for rentista residency which is not cheap.
 Those of you with children should be sure to read the information on the education system in Costa Rica.
 Those of you who will need to work absolutely MUST read about the work rules in Costa Rica.
 Important!
 You cannot just come here and live.
 Just like your home country, you must apply for and receive legal residency.
-For those of you on a pension or social security, the current requirement is that you have an income of $600.00 per month that comes from a permanent source.
-That can be social security, a government pension, military pension, etc. What I think is best is to try to help my readers to understand some really important things about choosing to live in another country!
+For those of you on a pension or social security, the current requirement is that you have an income of $1,000.00 per month that comes from a permanent source.
+That can be social security, a government pension, military pension, annuity, etc. What I think is best is to try to help my readers to understand some really important things about choosing to live in another country!
 To do this.
 I'll ask and answer some questions!

 Sure!
 Lots of people do it.
 I did.
 It's a great country only about 2.5 hours South of Miami by air.
 It takes a bit of effort though as there are documents you will need to collect (birth certificates, marriage certificates, police good conduct reports, etc).
 None of this is difficult, but can be time consuming.
 You also need to prepare yourself for what lies ahead!
 Read on...